LinkedIn dictionary

 See my video post about the announcement

-LinkedIn mobile has a Celebrations section to remind you of your network’s job changes, birthdays and work anniversaries.
+LinkedIn mobile has a Catch up section (inside My Network) to remind you of your network’s job changes, birthdays and work anniversaries.

-You can also access this via desktop by visiting the Celebrations page.
+You can access this direct via desktop by visiting the Catch up tab.

 Collaborative articles.